 The heavy rains and flat lands of Terrebonne Parish required that the corn and sugarcane be planted on long mounds of soil, called rows.
 The low area between these mounds was called the ''middles''.
 Today the men were ''running drains'', laying a drain at right angles across the rows to drain the ''middles''.
 A mule-pulled plow loosened the soil and then the soil was manually shovelled out to form a drain.
 The varieties of corn and cane grew much taller than the one used today.
 They were taller than a man, and the men had to work with long sleeve shirts because the leafs would irritate the bare skin and in the dense corn and cane there was no wind, and their shirts would be drenched with sweat.

-Pookie, Meatie and I, all boys on the plantation, ran to meet our fathers in the field; we ran down the wagon tracks on the road, the only place that had no tall grass where the ground was bare.
+Pookie, Meatie and I, all boys on the farm, ran to meet our fathers in the field; we ran down the wagon tracks on the road, the only place that had no tall grass where the ground was bare.
 The corn and sugarcane on the sides of the roads was so tall it seemed to touch the sky; the summer rains had come and gone and the humidity was so high that it seemed to take our breath away.